evangipson/midio/README.md

 * When in Visual Studio Code, type **control + shift + B** to bring up your list of tasks.
 * Start the ```tsc-watch``` task.
 * Save any file, and you will now have a **src/main.js**, which is referenced by the main **index.html** file.
-    * Note: This is due to the [tsconfig.json](https://github.com/evangipson/midio/blob/master/tsconfig.json) file.
+    * Note: This is due to the [tsconfig.json](tsconfig.json) file.

 # Contributing
 Thank you so much for your interest in contributing to midio!
-You should read and follow the [contribution guidelines](https://github.com/evangipson/midio/blob/master/CONTRIBUTING.md).
+You should read and follow the [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md).

 If you find a bug - then check out any [open issues](https://github.com/evangipson/midio/issues) to see if your bug is already reported.
 If not, [create a new issue](https://github.com/evangipson/midio/issues/new), please!

 # License
 midio is licensed under [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
-If you are interested, [take a look at midio's license](https://github.com/evangipson/midio/blob/master/LICENSE).
+If you are interested, [take a look at midio's license](LICENSE).